microbiomedata/nmdc-field-notes/README.md

 ### Setup local environment

-The application loads a few values from environment variables defined in a `.env.local` file.
+The application loads values from environment variables defined in a `.env.local` file.
 This file is not checked into source control.
+It is [loaded automatically by Vite](https://vitejs.dev/guide/env-and-mode), and the values are exposed on the `import.meta.env` object.
 You can copy the `.env.local.example` file to `.env.local` to get started.

 ```shell
 cp .env.local.example .env.local